Artemish/sakuuta_commuity_challenge/README.md

 Open `translation.csv` in some spreadsheet software, locate your 1000 lines, and put your English translation into the second column.

+When you are done with your translation, send your `translation.csv` file to gambs, and it will be integrated into this repository.

 # What is in this repo

 `raw_scripts`: Encrypted/packaged script files directly from the game